ucldc/ingest_deploy/README.md

 * To queue an image harvest or solr sync, replace the first part of the command above with `./bin/queue_image_harvest.py` or `./bin/queue_sync_to_solr.py`, respectively
 * More commands can be found in the bin folder by running `ls ./bin` from command line.
 Most are self-explanatory from the script titles.
 Again, just replace the first part of the full command above with `./bin/other-script-here.py` as needed
 * When finished harvesting, terminate the high-stage workers as you would any other.
 EX: `ansible-playbook -i ~/code/ec2.py ~/code/ansible/terminate_workers.yml <--limit=10.60.?.?>`

+### <a name="redirects">Generating Redirects when Record Page URLs change</a>

+When an Institution migrates to a new repository system, or if the record page URL for an object already in Calisphere changes for any other reason, this will change the Calisphere URL for that object--since the IDs used to build Calisphere URLs are based off the repository/local record page URL.
+We need to do our best to match and redirect from the 'old' Calisphere URL to the 'new', so that someone following the 'old' Calisphere URL link won't get a 404 by default.

+<b>IMPORTANT:</b>So that you don't accidentally delete the 'old' URL IDs, ONLY run this AFTER collection is synced, QA’ed and approved on SOLR TEST but BEFORE syncing to SOLR PROD

+1. Compare a few "old" and "new" version of records between SOLR/Couch PROD and SOLR/Couch TEST to determine match field to best match records between SOLR PROD and SOLR TEST--ideally an object-unique and unchanging value between records sets on PROD and TEST such as `identifier`
+2. Run external-redirect-get-solr_prod-id.py [Collection ID] [match field] , with appropriate [Collection ID] and pre-determined [match field], which will generate a JSON [output file] with the “old” harvest IDs from SOLR PROD and corresponding [match field] value
+3. Make any edits necessary to JSON [output file] to better match [match field] value between SOLR PROD and SOLR TEST
+4. Run external-redirect-generate-URL-redirect-map.py [output file] , with [output file] from external-redirect-get-solr_prod-id.py as input.
+This will use [match field] value to generate a list of “old” harvest IDs from SOLR PROD paired with corresponding “new” harvest IDs from SOLR TEST.
+This list will then be appended to the master CSPHERE_IDS.txt redirect file.
+NOTE: If you know the match field you are using may have multiple matches (i.e. using `title` field when some records have identical titles), add the `--exact_match` switch at the end, which will change the SOLR query which normally employs wildcards for approximate searching, to an exact match.
+If more than one SOLR records are found when an `--exact_match` switch is used, the original record will redirect to a SOLR search query for that match value within the Calisphere UI--not ideal but better than having SOLR just pick the same record over and over for an exact-value-match redirect.
+5. Use cp to make CSPHERE_IDS_BACKUP[date].txt file.
+Remove any previous backups.
+Move the [output file] to the `redirectQueries` directory
+6. Copy CSPHERE_IDS.txt to S3: `aws s3 cp /home/hrv-prd/CSPHERE_IDS.txt s3://static-ucldc-cdlib-org/redirects/`
+7. Sync collection to Couch/SOLR Prod
+8. Work with Calisphere UI programmer to make sure new redirects are deployed as soon as new index containing new URLS goes live

 <a name="commonfixes">Fixes for Common Problems</a>
 -------------------------